cnwanneka/profile-card-component/README.md

 One of the challenges that I faced was getting the right font sizes, but fortunately, the font sizes were provided in the starter code.

-I did some research on google for ideas on getting the layout right.
+I did some research on google for tips and ideas on getting the layout right.
 This helped me to resolve the areas that I had issues.

 I am grateful to my mentors for the support that they provided to me during the creation and designing of this project.